 The National Electricity Rules (NER) require that, subject to certain exclusion criteria, network business investments for meeting service standards for a distribution business are subject to a Regulatory Investment Test for Distribution (RIT-D).
-Energex has determined that network investment is essential in this case for it to continue to provide electricity to the consumers in the Logan Village and Yarrabilba areas in a reliable, safe and cost-effective manner and meet its obligations under its Distribution Authority.
-Accordingly, this investment is subject to a RIT-D. This non-network options report has been prepared by Energex in accordance with the requirements of clause 5.17.4(e) of the NER and seeks information from interested parties about possible alternate solutions to address the need for investment.
+Energex has determined that investment is essential in this case for it to meet the Safety Net criteria established in its Distribution Authority.
+Accordingly, this investment is subject to a RIT-D.